jackphillips96/KDD_Project_COVID19/README.md

 As pandemic has spread across the globe, the virus has left a trail of deaths across continents and countries.
 Death numbers in Europe and North America are now much larger than in Asia.
 Where in Latin America, Caribbean and South America a number of  cases are still rising along with deaths.
 Different continents and countries  epidemics followed different trajectories however certain territories have been affected more than others.

+Some of the countries were very successful in limiting the spread of virus and others were hit pretty hard.
+In order to slow down the spread of COVID-19  governments around the world have ordered its citizens to stay at home and practice distancing to help limit coronavirus pandemic.

-In our project we decided to look at the life expectancy,  by country, where the population is greater than ten million and confirm that there is a relationship between age of people that were infected by the virus and death rate.
+In our project we decided to look at the effect of stay at home policy on the number of  total cases by million  and confirm that there is a relationship between implemented measures and infection rate.
+Below are  coded  response categories for stay at home policy:

+0 - No measures
+1 - recommend not leaving house
+2 - require not leaving house with exceptions for daily exercise, grocery shopping, and ‘essential’ trips 3 - Require not leaving house with minimal exceptions (e.g. allowed to leave only once every few days, or only one person can leave at a time, etc.)
+No data - blank

 Research Question:
 -
-Comparing life expectancy across countries  to determine if it has an  effect on the number of deaths per million due to  COVID.
+Estimating impact of stay at home requirements to slow down the number of cases due to the Covid-19 using interrupted time series analysis technique.

 Relevant Domain:
 -

 https://academic.oup.com/jpubhealth/article/doi/10.1093/pubmed/fdaa087/5857763

 https://thehill.com/changing-america/well-being/longevity/497097-those-who-died-from-covid-19-lost-more-than-a-decade-of